betfair-datascientists/betfair-datascientists.github.io/src/index.md

 ---
 ### Accessing our API
-As you may already know, Betfair has its own API to allow you to integrate your program into the Exchange.
+Betfair has a set of customer-facing transactional APIs to allow you to integrate your program into the Exchange.
 Many of our most successful clients bet exclusively through this by placing automated bets using custom software.

 There are lots of resources available to support you in accessing the API effectively: